LARS VON LENNEP

 If you or a member of your production crew isn't citizen of one of the countries that have contracted visa free entry to European Union, you will need to ask for a visa at the (German or Austrian) embassy in your home town before you start your travel.
 At embassy, they may ask your for a letter of assigment from your production company and maybe for an invitation letter from a company in EU.
 If needed so, I can issue such letter to your staff member as Lars von Lennep is a company enlisted in Germany.

 The main international airports with extensive intercontinental connections are Frankfurt (FRA), Düsseldorf (DUS) and Munich (MUC) for Germany; Vienna (VIE) for Austria.
-Some airports including Berlin (TXL) and Hamburg (HAM) offer a smaller range of international connections.
-When filming in the West of Germany (like the city Cologne), you can arrive via DUS, FRA or Amsterdam (AMS) in Netherlands.
-Travelling inside the country can be made easily by our 9 seater production van or via ICE high speed train.
+Some airports including Berlin (BER) and Hamburg (HAM) offer a smaller range of international connections.
+When filming in the West of Germany (like the city Cologne), your choice to arrive may be DUS or FRA in Germany but as well Amsterdam (AMS) in Netherlands or Brussel (BRU) in Belgium.
+Travelling inside the country can be made easily with my 9 seater production van or via ICE high speed train.
 However the travel distance between (e.g.) Berlin and Cologne or Munich and Berlin will be around 5 to 6 hours and this will need you to schedule a travel day for the crew.

 Depends on the mood you need for your story.
 The weather conditions in Central Europe are usually very calm.
 From april to september the day light hours are longest.
 In december most of the city centers are decorated for x-mas season, and from mid of december onwarts more and more people take a time off.
 Finding additional local crew is difficult than and more expensive.
 Due to increased season tourism, rental cars and hotel rooms are more expensive too.
 In february you'll need to expect snow fall that may slow down the production schedule.